glotzerlab/hoomd-rs/hoomd-microstate/ARCHITECTURE.md

 the model evolves the state (e.g. the Metropolis acceptance rule ensures a constant temperature).
 At the time of this writing, it is not clear whether a `Macrostate` struct would be helpful in sharing these parameters across model instances.

 However, MD integration methods DO effectively add new degrees of freedom to the microstate through the thermostat and barostat variables.
 TODO: Consider how to account for this?
 Store them in Microstate?
 Or keep the HOOMD-blue approach of maintaining them in the struct that applies the thermostat?
+A third idea is to introduce "Auxiliary state" structs for these methods.
+They don't belong in the method, because the method is just that and will be used immutably - yet it needs somewhere to store its state.
+It is not convenient to add an arbitrary number of arbitrarily typed structs into `Microstate`, so these types nominally should exist on their own.
+There is no concept of "attaching" in hoomd-rs, so one method instance could easily be applied to any number of different microstates.
+Therefore, it should not be used in a mutable way and cannot store internal state.
+This will show up in MC simulations as well for the trial move counters.

 The user-chosen RNG seed, required to ensure that replicate simulations do not use the same RNG stream, will also be part of the microstate.
 It does not fit